Clandestine1/Visual-Novel/readme.md

 -Use ambient music and writing that will set the scary tone of the game

 ### Unsolved Problems
-1.First image doesn't load on github.io
-1.I couldn't get all of my page to be responsive
+-I couldn't get all of my page to be responsive

 ### Approach Taken
 Before I even thought about what code I was going to use, I decided to use the agile method to plan my game.
 First I completed my wireframes which are shown in the next section.
 After I completed my wireframes I typed psuedo-code, shown below.